1e55/puppeteer-scraping/README.md

 # Scraping with Puppeteer

-An example of scrapping Kickstarter.com for their 'Fresh Favories' list.
+An example of scraping Kickstarter.com for their 'Fresh Favorites' list.
 (Detailed comment in source)

 ### At a glance